ufclas/ufclas-gcl-widget/readme.txt

 == Changelog ==

 = 0.1 =
-* Adds widget and shortcode options.
+* Adds widget and shortcode for Gator CareerLink.

+== To-Do ==

+* Adds support for different csm sources in shortcode and widget
+* Adds support for all shortcode options in widget